TeodoraAlina/cool-the-earth/TESTING.md

 ### Automated Testing

-20 automated tests have been written into the you.i API to test user story scenarios.
+20 automated tests have been written into the Cool the Earth API to test user story scenarios.
 Automated tests were created to cover the following apps: posts, events, comments, likes, eventgo and profiles.
 All tests passed.

 #### Manual Testing